April 18, 2018

 Welcome to “Women Around the World: This Week,” a series that highlights noteworthy news related to women and U.S. foreign policy.
-This week’s post, covering February 3 to February 13, was compiled w…
+This week’s post, covering April 23 to April 30, was compiled with s…